theainerd/MLInterview/Supervised Learning.md

 **Cons**:

 - Time and computation expensive.
-- Complexity of the classi cation increases.
+- Complexity of the classiffication increases.
 - Hard to implement in real time platform.